 Many people with diabetes use insulin.

-There are a range of devices that can be used to deliver doses of insulin to the body.
+A range of devices can be used to deliver doses of insulin to the body.
 These include:

 - insulin pens